 Baum Boulevard Automotive also partners with Carnegie Mellon University (CMU) Robotics Institute in its ChargeCar project.
 The plan is to convert sixth generation Honda Civics to 100 percent electric drive using a kit developed by CMU that could be installed by most auto repair shops.Chuck Wichrowski

-Mike Lickert is Giant Eagle’s Corporate Fleet Manager, as well as the project leader for its Compressed Natural Gas Project.
+Mike Lickert is the former Giant Eagle’s Corporate Fleet Manager, as well as the project leader for its Compressed Natural Gas Project.
 The company has more than 200 vehicles in its fleet, more than 300 stores and 160 GetGo gas stations.
 In 2010, Giant Eagle used more than 113,000 gallons of B100.

 In addition to serving on PRCC’s board, he is also a member of the Greater Pittsburgh Foodbank’s Board of Directors and the National Private Truck Council’s Board of Governors.
 Mr. Lickert has 31 years of experience in supply chain with Giant Eagle and earned a Certified Transportation Professional (CTP) Designation in 2006.Mike Lickert